Igigog/anomaly-modding-book/src/tutorials/addons/dxml.md

 DXML allows to manipulate XML files before they loaded into the engine or scripts by utilizing Lua The engine sends XML string to Lua where it is transformed into DOM-like object (from now on lets call it xml_obj) that can be manipulated by Lua methods and then it is converted back to XML string and sent back to engine

 To use it in your mods, you have to create a new script file that is called `modxml_<yourname>.script`.
-The yourname can be any string, it doesnt matter.
+The yourname can be any string, it doesn't matter.
 The "modxml_" part must be in the filename.

 Then, in this file, type: